fabarca/andar/docs/index.md

 >
 > Antonio Machado

-Andar is a python package the provides an abstraction layer for managing path structures, helping to create paths and parse them in a programatic way via templated file paths.
+Andar is a python package that provides an abstraction layer for managing path structures, helping to create paths and parse them in a programatic way via templated file paths.

 ## Install Package